Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  When you set a background image you also want to set the layout.
-Of course you might think that to set the layout for a BackgroundImage you would set the proprety BackgroundImageLayout, but no. That property seems to do NADA.
+Of course you might think that to set the layout for a BackgroundImage you would set the proprety BackgroundImageLayout, but no. Instead you should set SizeMode.
- Instead you should set SizeMode.
  Yes, really.

- To view/edit the code for certain Forms classes, you may want to avoid the obvious click-the-form-name-then-double-click-the-title-bar.
-That also runs the VS resource-compiler and form-generator which may do crazy things.
+ To view/edit the code for certain Forms classes, you may want to avoid the obvious dpouble-click in the solution explorer as well as avoiding the click-the-form-name-then-double-click-the-title-bar.
+These clicks also run the VS resource-compiler and form-generator which may do crazy things.
 Of course there are many cases where you want that to occur but, when you don't, then click the expand arrow to the left of the form then right-click-the- code-file-beneath-it-then-select-view-code.
 Otherwise you will sometimes get bitten in the ass.
 This is because there are two source files for each form, the one you edit, which is not the one you get when you click a form in the Solution Explorer, as that opens the "xxx.Designer.cs" file.
+For instance, if you double-click MainScreen.Support.cs, VS generates an OnLoad handler that conflicts with the existing OnLoad handler.
+You WILL be bitten by this!

- Speaking of the resource-compiler and form-generator, yoou will sometimes see a form get scrambled, a form that suddenly cannot be rendered, or a form that comes up in a foreign language.
+ Speaking of the resource-compiler and form-generator, you will sometimes see a form get scrambled, a form that suddenly cannot be rendered, or a form that comes up in a foreign language.
 Go back to the code and undo whatever you did that caused the issue.
 You may want to avoid using Undo